MatthiasWM/IotaSlicer/README.md

 The current code generates somewhate expreimental Gcode files specifically for DaVinci Duo printers.

+* v0.0.7a
+  * using half-edges instaed of edges to represent triangle meshes
+  * remember main window position and size
+  * progress bar for slicing
 * v0.0.6a
   * https://github.com/MatthiasWM/IotaSlicer/releases/tag/v0.0.6a
   * dxf file writer for slicing on laser cutters (rough code, proven)